 |Covent Garden||Primrose Hill|

 |Dartmouth Park||St. Gills|

 |Gospel Oak||Swiss Cottage|

-Other than the vibrant open-air markets, Camden Town is also known for its great selection of restaurants, pubs, music venues and shopping areas.
-With premier sights such as Camden Lock, The Regent's Canal, The Jewish Museum, London Zoo and the The Camden Catacombs, Camden Town is one of London's most popular attractions.
-Nobody actually refers to Camden Town by its full name, but just as Camden.
-However, this should not be confused with the London Borough of Camden, as Camden Town is part of the Borough of Camden and not the whole of it.
+Besides the vibrant open-air markets, Camden Town is also known for its incredible restaurants, pubs, music venues and shopping areas.
+With premier sights such as Camden Lock (Camden Market), The Regent's Canal, The Jewish Museum, London Zoo and The Camden Catacombs, Camden Town is one of London's most popular attractions.
+Nobody refers to Camden Town by its full name, but just as Camden.
+However, this should not be confused with the London Borough of Camden, as Camden Town is part of the Borough of Camden.

-Travelling to Camden is comfortable as it is easily accessible by bus, train & underground.
+Camden is easily accessible by bus, train & underground.
 The Camden Town Underground Station is very near to all markets and tourist attractions.
-For more comfort, you can hire the black taxis and minicabs licensed to ply on London's roads.
+For a comfortable journey, you can hire the black taxis or minicabs licensed to ply on London's roads.